In order to attract and retain the best talent, your company has made the decision to continue to allow employees to work from home indefinitely.

 What actionable things can you do now to help reduce the fatigue?

-We now know challenges with a remote workforce arise when there is no dedicated team to manage the remote work requests coming in, the company is unclear how they should handle remote work requests (i.e., no defined policy, no defined approval process), or when there is a lack of data and reporting and no clear plan of action when there is data.
+We know challenges with a remote workforce arise when there is no dedicated team to manage remote work requests, when the company is unclear how they should handle these requests, and/or when there is a lack of data and reporting with no clear plan of action when there is data.
 So, what can be done to combat this?

-Most C-suite executives know the remote work revolution is here and want to provide this flexible benefit to as many employees as possible.
-However, they don’t always see the pressing reasons to align with HR on these employee mobility issues right now.
+Most C-suite executives know that remote and hybrid work is here to stay and want to provide this flexible benefit to as many employees as possible.
+However, they don’t always see the pressing reasons to align with HR on these employee mobility issues.
 Here are some key actions for your senior leaders to consider:

-- Designate a remote workforce project manager – To lay out expectations for employees and push mobile work policies forward, it’s important to assign a project manager.
+- Designate a remote workforce project manager.
+To lay out expectations for employees and push mobile work policies forward, it’s important to assign a project manager.
 This is likely someone in addition to your existing HR or mobility manager.
-As remote work requests ramp up and employees come up with inevitable questions, this project manager will spearhead new initiatives and help identify what processes your employees need.
+As remote work requests remain high and employees come up with inevitable questions, this project manager will spearhead new initiatives and help identify what processes your employees need.

-- Give your project manager support – It doesn’t matter how capable your remote workforce project manager is—they’ll need support going forward.
+- Give your project manager support.
+It doesn’t matter how capable your remote workforce project manager is, they’ll need support going forward.
 Addressing remote work requests on a case-by-case basis creates a bottleneck in HR.
 Let your senior leaders know that to properly manage mobility tax issues arising from remote work, your project manager and HR leaders may need to consider a myriad of functions, including immigration, corporate tax, employment tax, retirement benefits, and other areas that are outside their expertise.
 It will be important for your project manager to build a cross-functional internal team that can address all remote work compliance issues.
-Additionally, it is critical to give them the budget they need to bring in external vendors to address the complex mobility tax and regulatory issues that come with a remote workforce.
+This team will need to include managers, who will ensure their employees are getting approval from the project manager, prior to making plans to work remotely.
+Additionally, it is critical to give the project manager the budget they need to bring in external vendors to address the complex mobility tax and regulatory issues that come with a remote workforce.

 Understand what each team has responsibility for and access to, and then bring the teams together to see the full picture.

-Work closely with your mobility tax provider to create a remote work project roadmap
+Work closely with your global mobility tax provider to create a remote work project roadmap.

 We created a remote workforce checklist that will help you understand key issues to consider for your remote workforce program.
 By thinking through these questions, you will be able to understand the key issues for your remote workforce plans, identify potential tax compliance gaps, and determine next steps for implementing a process to minimize your compliance concerns.

-- Phase 2: Deep dive into the specific issues that have a high business risk, work with company to decide on risk strategy and risk culture, provide options on mitigating risk and improving process
+- Phase 2: Deep dive into the specific issues that have a high business risk, work with the company to decide on risk strategy and risk culture, provide options on mitigating risk and improving process.

-- Phase 4: Provide ongoing support and review to ensure policies are working as intended and processes are being adhered to
+- Phase 4: Provide ongoing support and review to ensure policies are working as intended and processes are being followed.